stratoserp/stratoserp/DATA_MODEL.md

     On update, they will get re-marked as sold again.
 This is in case an entry is removed, it then needs to be available for other invoices.

-- Item Line - Triggered by Bill, Goods Receipt, Invoice, Quote, Purchase Order
+- Item Line - Triggered by Bill, Goods receipt, Invoice, Quote, Purchase order
   - ENTITY_PRE_SAVE - itemLineEntityPresave Loop through the lines on the invoice to calculate the total

 - Payment - Triggered by Payment